alecmuffett/ready-made-twitter-searches/raw-searches.md

     OR "whatsapp"
     )

-# thewire and instagram and meta
+# TheWire and Instagram and Meta

 (
     "thewire_in"